secorolab/FloorPlan-DSL/docs/Variation.md

 # How to introduce variations into the environment

-In the previous tutorial we reviewed the concepts required to specify a concrete floor plan.
-In this tutorial we will see how to specify variations and generate new concrete environments.
+The objective of this tutorial is to demonstrate how to specify variations of FloorPlan DSL models and generate new concrete environments.

 The variations of an environment are specified with the Variation DSL in a separate model.
 We create a new file and give it a name with the appropiate format: `<file_name>.variation`.
 The first line of the model imports the concrete environment where we will introduce the variations.